gtie/gtie.github.io/_posts/2015-01-18-django-tables.md

 You might already know, but in case you don't - [django-tables2](http://django-tables2.readthedocs.org) is a great library for easy rendering of HTML tables.
 It allows the form to be declared as a Python object, and then rendered with one swift template tag invocation.
 It's for tables what [django-crispy-forms](http://django-crispy-forms.readthedocs.org/en/latest/index.html) is for forms.

 As someone, who doesn't like to fiddle with the frontend at all, apps like the above two are pretty great, especially in the prototyping phase.
-Plus, they have a some pretty significant benefits:
+Plus, they have a some significant benefits:
   *   Generated HTML is clean and consistent across all pages that use those libraries
   *   Reusing code thorugh Python inheritance (as opposed to the weaker reusal options givn by templates)
   *   More compact template code (at the expense of extra Python code though)

 This being said, there is one thing you need to consider when using that approach: you're breaking the MVC model.
 No excuses there.